by Nataliya Melnyk, Marketer at Amy – Amy | Human potential platform

 • How do my current skills compare?

-Recommended assessment at Amy: Skills Gap Analysis and Skills Development Plan to review what capabilities you already own and what you expect.
+Recommended assessment on the Amy human potential platform: Skills Gap Analysis and Skills Development Plan to review what capabilities you already own and what you expect.

 A picture of working on a career plan